 Once at the port, follow the signs for “Boarding 5” to find the exact meeting point.

-- The tour is guaranteed with a minimum of 4 passengers.
+- The tour requires a minimum number of 4 passengers.

 Palau is a charming coastal town in Sardinia, Italy, known for its stunning beaches, rich history, and vibrant culture.
 This hidden gem offers a perfect blend of natural beauty and historical intrigue, making it an ideal destination for travelers seeking both relaxation and adventure.